Why it’s time to put the real U in UBI

 SDK solutions are not only more easily deployed, they are also cheaper as they don’t require any hardware installation.
 But even among SDK based solutions there are high variances in cost.
 This is because vendors continuously push the science on how to reduce computing costs, the main driver of the overall cost of the solutions.
 This means that some SDK based vendors have been able to reduce costs by 50% while maintaining the same levels of accuracy.
 Car insurers should therefore do their due diligence when selecting a vendor.

 Usage-Based Insurance (UBI) is really getting to a point of critical mass.
-Adoption of UBI products is rising fast, especially among new customers.
+The adoption of UBI products is rising fast, especially among new customers.
 At a recent conference in Chicago Nationwide said that in June 2016 36% of their new customer enrollments included some element of UBI.
 That number was up from 11% in 2013.
 As this market reaches maturity insurers need to make sure they move to the next generation solutions that put the user at the core.
 It’s time to put the right U in UBI.

 More blog posts